hlaueriksson/conductofcode.io/_posts/2017-07-31-easy-approach-to-requirements-syntax-and-the-segue-to-behavior-driven-development.md

 ### Optional features

-> Where instantiated with a specified collection, the `Stack<T>` shall be pre-populated with the elements of the collection.
+> Where instantiated with a specified collection, the `Stack<T>` shall be prepopulated with the elements of the collection.

 ## Behavior Driven Development